zhangyiqing1001/SharePoint-Document-Viewer/README.md

 -   SharePoint 2013 Server Standard or Enterprise Edition
 -   Accusoft Prizm Content Connect (PCC) 10.x or Accusoft Cloud Services (ACS) Viewer
     -   [Getting Started with PCC](http://help.accusoft.com/PCC/v10.2/HTML/webframe.html#Getting%20Started%20with%20PCC.html)

+        **Note:** PCC for SharePoint processes requests from the PCC for SharePoint web tier only; requests from other PCC web tiers will return an error.
+As such, we recommend that when you install PCC, that you deselect the option to install the client samples, as they will not work.
     -   [Getting Started with ACS](http://help.accusoft.com/SAAS/pcc-for-acs/webframe.html#Getting%20Started.html)
 -   (Optional) Microsoft Office Web Apps